 I feel healthy, but I’m worried that I have coronavirus but am asymptomatic.
 Is it still okay to donate?

 We really appreciate your concern!
-The first thing to note is that respiratory viruses are not known to be transmitted by blood transfusion, and there is no evidence to-date that this coronavirus (SAR-CoV-2) can be transfusion-transmitted.
+The first thing to note is that respiratory viruses are not known to be transmitted by blood transfusion, and there is no evidence to-date that this coronavirus (SARS-CoV-2) can be transfusion-transmitted.

 - If you ever do start to develop symptoms, we have a Post-Donation Callback Line that you can call after your donation, and we will immediately perform the appropriate follow-up.
 This goes for any illness.

-If you are not experiencing any symptoms of illness and have not had any known exposure or high-risk travel, we would love for you to come donate!
+If you are not experiencing any symptoms of illness and have not had any known exposure, we would love for you to come donate!
 We and patients in our community hospitals that need blood transfusions appreciate your willingness to donate during this difficult time for all of us.